-But, in 2017 and 2018, the ongoing low prices saw global silver coin and bar demand fall to lower levels as investors focused on the more volatile broader markets, Bitcoin and the Cryptos.
-Nonetheless, I believe life will return back into the precious metals in 2019 as FEAR ENTERS into the market.
+But, in 2017 and 2018, the ongoing low prices saw the global silver coin and bar demand fall to lower levels as investors focused on the more volatile broader markets, Bitcoin and the Cryptos.
+Nonetheless, I believe life will return to the precious metals in 2019 as FEAR ENTERS into the market.

 Analysts who continue to brag about rising industrial silver demand don’t seem to pay attention to the figures.
 Industrial silver demand peaked in 2011 at 661 Moz and is forecasted to fall another 2% this year to 585 Moz down from 596 Moz in 2017.
 I have stated over and over again, that industrial silver demand is not the primary driver of price.
 Why?
 In 2012, when the silver price was higher at $31 industrial silver demand was less at 600 Moz compared to 634 Moz in 2019 when the price was only $20.

-Not only is PV Solar silver demand to fall considerably this year compared to the nearly 90 Moz in 2017, but the CRU Report also forecasts that it will continue to decline to approximately 50 Moz by 2024.
-I gather we can now dismiss all the supposed notions of massive increases of Solar PV silver consumption in China and throughout the world.
-Actually, I believe Solar PV installations will begin to decline considerably as the market realizes it’s too expensive and its very low EROI – Energy Returned On Investment will not provide the Green Energy future as planned.
-One more thing, the more PV Solar Plants that are added to the grid, the more balancing power that needs to be added to offset the huge drop-off at night when the sun isn’t shining.
+Not only is PV Solar's silver demand to fall considerably this year compared to the nearly 90 Moz in 2017, but the CRU Report also forecasts that it will continue to decline to approximately 50 Moz by 2024.
+I gather we can now dismiss all the supposed notions of massive increases in Solar PV silver consumption in China and throughout the world.
+Actually, I believe Solar PV installations will begin to decline considerably as the market realizes it’s too expensive and it's very low EROI – Energy Returned On Investment will not provide a Green Energy future as planned.
+One more thing, the more PV Solar Plants that are added to the grid, the more balancing power needs to be added to offset the huge drop-off at night when the sun isn’t shining.
 Very few people realize the huge problems associated with adding Solar to the Electric Grid.

 According to my analysis, the main driver of the silver price, OVER A LONG PERIOD OF TIME, has been the oil price: